Rose is Rose by Don Wimmer and Pat Brady for September 22, 2016

 14. Leeroycropavatar

-Leeroy about 8 years ago
+Leeroy over 8 years ago

 I grew up in southern California.
 I called it a see-saw.
 Neighbor kids across the street called it a teeter-totter.
 I’d say it was about even which name was used.